 Mississippi’s new rules clarifying sales tax on computer software went into effect on July 1, 2023.
 Conduct an audit of your recent sales, tax reporting, and remittances to the Mississippi Department of Revenue.
 Out-of-state businesses and online retailers could have possible refunds for sales that were nontaxable.
 Likewise, Mississippi business that previously paid use tax on computer software or service purchases from out-of-state could also be eligible for refunds.

 More questions about how sales tax on software and SaaS works in Mississippi or another state?
-Schedule a free consultation today.
+Schedule a consultation today.